Ratna04priya/Self_Driving_Car_specialization/README.md

 # Self_Driving_Car_specialization
-Assignments and notes for the Self Driving Cars course offered by University of Toronto on Coursera.
+The assignments and notes for the Self Driving Cars course offered by University of Toronto on Coursera.
+It haqs 4 units in course divided in weekly parts.